alisalama/ngx-color-selector/README.md

 	// ...
 Other imports

-	import { BytelabsColorSelectorModule } from '@bytelabsco/ngx-color-selector';
+	import { BytelabsColorSelectorModule } from 'sngx-color-selector';

 	@NgModule({
 		imports: [